fasttime/JScrewIt/api-doc/interfaces/featureall.md

 **`remarks`**

-Available in Internet Explorer 10+, Safari, and Android Browser.
+Available in Internet Explorer 10+, Safari before 14.1, and Android Browser.
 This feature is not available inside web workers in Safari before 7.1 and Android Browser 4.4.

 ___